Copied

 Give feedback about this article

 Writing in the Workspace What is Writing?
-Understanding the Writing Workflow Prompt Response Changes How to Review Writing Tasks in the Sampling Portal Quality Metrics Writing Delivery Experience Understanding the JSON Structure Parent → Child Pattern Minimal Example Richer Example How to Locate Annotations Quick Reference Fields Reference
+Understanding the Writing Workflow Prompt Response Changes How to Review Writing Tasks in the Sampling Portal Manual feedback Writing Delivery Experience Understanding the JSON Structure Parent → Child Pattern Minimal Example Richer Example How to Locate Annotations Quick Reference Fields Reference

 The first B Corp-certified AI company